-Energetics Incorporated, which is a consultancy firm in energy and environmental matters, will be the program administrators of the 2017 decathlon meaning they will be in-charge of organizing, managing and conducting the event.
+Energetics Incorporated, which is a consultancy firm in the energy and environmental matters, will be the program administrators of the 2017 decathlon meaning they will be in charge of organizing, managing and conducting the event.

 Some of the sponsors of the event include Denver’s Office of Sustainability, Denver International Airport (which is renowned for its use of sustainable energy in its operations), the Regional Transportation District and private companies such as Panasonic and Xcel Energy.